masolimano/maneage/README-hacking.md

 variables/configurations) and _workhorse-Makefiles_ (Makefiles that
 actually contain analysis/processing rules).

-The configuration-Makefiles are those that satisfy this wildcard:
+The configuration-Makefiles are those that satisfy these two wildcards:
-`reproduce/config/pipeline/*.mk`.
-These Makefiles don't actually have any rules, they just have values for various free parameters throughout the analysis/processing.
+`reproduce/software/config/installation/*.mk` (for building the necessary software when you run `./configure`) and `reproduce/analysis/config/*.mk` (for the high-level analysis, when you run `.local/bin/make`).
+These Makefiles don't actually have any rules, they just have values for various free parameters throughout the configuration or analysis.
 Open a few of them to see for yourself.
 These Makefiles must only contain raw Make variables (project configurations).
 By "raw" we mean that the Make variables in these files must not depend on variables in any other configuration-Makefile.
 This is because we don't want to assume any order in reading them.
 It is also very important to *not* define any rule, or other Make construct, in these configuration-Makefiles.

-This enables you to set these configure-Makefiles as a prerequisite to any target that depends on their variable values.
+Following this rule-of-thumb enables you to set these configure-Makefiles as a prerequisite to any target that depends on their variable values.
 Therefore, if you change any of their values, all targets that depend on those values will be re-built.
 This is very convenient as your project scales up and gets more complex.

-The workhorse-Makefiles are those satisfying this wildcard `reproduce/src/make/*.mk`.
+The workhorse-Makefiles are those satisfying this wildcard `reproduce/software/make/*.mk` and `reproduce/analysis/make/*.mk`.
 They contain the details of the processing steps (Makefiles containing rules).
 Therefore, in this phase *order is important*, because the prerequisites of most rules will be the targets of other rules that will be defined prior to them (not a fixed name like `paper.pdf`).
 The lower-level rules must be imported into Make before the higher-level ones.

 All processing steps are assumed to ultimately (usually after many rules) end up in some number, image, figure, or table that will be included in the